KyloIO/kylo-docs/security/Authentication.rst

 `auth-file`
 '''''''''''
-When this profile is active a LoginModule will be added to the configuration which authenticates a username/password using user information within specific files on the file system.
+When this profile is active, a LoginModule will be added to the configuration that authenticates a username/password using user information within specific files on the file system.
 For validating the credentials it looks by default, unless configured otherwise, for a file called `users.properties` on the classpath containing a mapping of usernames top passwords in the form: